Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Illustration Rare Cards: The new illustration rare art style is genuinely gorgeous and collectors are obsessed.
 These cards are gaining value because they're beautiful AND they're chase cards from competitive sets.
 If a card is both pretty and rare, it pumps.

-Surging Sparks: This set is strong and affordable.
+Surging Sparks: This set is strong and competitively priced.
 Pull rates are legitimately good, sealed product is still reasonably priced, and there are cards worth actual money in the set.
 Unlike sets that got overshipped and tanked, Surging Sparks is holding value because people actually want to keep opening them.

 What's Dumping: Sorry About Your Vintage Collection